 One-Stop No-Excuse Absentee Voting (Early Voting)

 Voters must go to their regular precinct polling place to vote on Election Day.
-Polls are open from 6:30 a.m. until 7:30 p.m. in every precinct.
-A voter may find their polling place and it’s location by clicking here.
+Polls are open from 6:30 a.m. until 7:30 p.m.
+A voter may find their polling place and its location by clicking here.

-Voters with questions regarding their respective polling place should call the Election Office at 335-1739.
+Voters with questions regarding their respective polling place should call the Board of Elections Office at 252-335-1739.

 The Elections Office is located at 1409 Parkview Dr,, Elizabeth